 Lead researcher Professor El-Khamisy believes their findings could open the door for the development of new therapies to treat mitochondrial disease by boosting the mtDNA repair ability via increasing TOP1 in the cell.
 It could also see application for cancer treatment, where TDP1 could be inhibited selectively in cancer cells preventing mtDNA repair and allowing the cancer cell to be starved of energy as the mitochondria become damaged.

-If we had better mitochondrial DNA repair systems in place we could potentially resist the damage aging causes and the various diseases linked to mitochondrial dysfunction.
+If we had better mitochondrial DNA repair systems in place, we could potentially resist the damage that aging causes and the various diseases linked to mitochondrial dysfunction.
 Would such an approach be superior to the one proposed by the SENS Research Foundation?
 Their MitoSENS project proposes to copy the mitochondrial genes and place those copies in the cell nucleus where they would have far greater protection, the same as our nuclear DNA does.

-Perhaps it will be a case that the research discussed here today will be a stopgap measure until more robust therapies such as the MitoSENS approach are refined and ready to be used.
-Certainly the SENS approach is the more complex, but progress is being made thanks to the support of the community.
+Perhaps it will be the case that the research discussed here today will be a stopgap measure until more robust therapies, such as the MitoSENS approach, are refined and ready to be used.
+Certainly, the SENS approach is the more complex, but progress is being made thanks to the support of the community.
 That said, this research is exciting and gives us another avenue of approach to repair our damaged mtDNA, and we welcome having more options in the fight against cancer and age-related diseases.